ashtonkellis/bus-mall/tasks.md

 # TODAY'S LAB MVP
-- make an array of items
+- array of items
+- constructor function to make items with properties:
+  - htmlID
+  - name
+  - url
+  - voteNum
+  - displayNum

 1. display results of votes after a total of 25 selections have been made